-The General Data Protection Regulation are a set of regulations in the European Union on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
+The General Data Protection Regulation is a set of regulations in the European Union on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
 It also addresses the export of personal data outside the EU and EEA.
 The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 How does this affect companies in the United States?

-If you are marketing to, or have clients within the European Union, you will need to comply to the GDPR standards for those clients.
+If you are marketing to, or have clients within the European Union, you will need to comply with the GDPR standards for those clients.
 These laws do not affect clients outside of the EU and EEA.

 What information do I need to disclose for the GDPR laws?

 You must disclose the type of data you are gathering, and what you use that data for.
-You'll also need to name all other companies that will have access to that data and provide a preferable method for the client to opt out, or remove data from all parties.
+You'll also need to name all other companies that will have access to that data and provide a preferable method for the client to opt-out, or remove data from all parties.
 There are many examples of privacy policies available on the web.